DanielTsay1/AMS/README.md

-# 📚 AMS - Document Management System
+# 📚 PDF Search & Storage System

-A modern, web-based document management system that allows you to upload, index, and search through PDF documents using advanced text search capabilities.
+A modern, web-based document management system that allows you to upload, index, and search through PDF documents using advanced full-text search capabilities.

 ## ✨ Features